Download Prospectus

 She has extensive experience teaching in a variety of settings including Secondary schools, 6th form colleges and colleges of Further Education.

-Manjit has now taken on a role in the Director of Studies Office as an Assistant Director of Studies.
+Manjit has now taken on a role in the Director of Studies Office as an Assistant Director of Studies (Operations).

 Mark Cleary BA (Hons), MSc